-We have a limited operating history in our business targeting Alzheimer's disease and no products approved for commercial sale.

-Research and development of biopharmaceutical products is a highly uncertain undertaking and involves a substantial degree of risk and our business is heavily dependent on the successful development of our product candidates.

-We are concentrating a substantial portion of our research and development efforts on the diagnosis and treatment of Alzheimer's disease, an area of research that has recorded many clinical failures.

-We may encounter substantial delays in our clinical trials or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all

-Our clinical trials may fail to demonstrate evidence of the safety and efficacy of our product candidates, which would prevent, delay, or limit the scope of regulatory approval and the commercialization of our product candidates.

-We may need to obtain substantial additional financing to complete the development and any commercialization of our product candidates.

-We are a small company with no sales force and may not be successful in our efforts to commercialize any product candidates which are approved.
-Our CRO and contract manufacturers may fail to perform as anticipated.

-We may be unable to protect our intellectual property rights or trade secrets.

-We may be subject to third-party claims of intellectual property infringement.

-We may not succeed in our maintenance or pursuit of licensing rights or third-party intellectual property necessary for the development of our product candidates.

-Enacted or future legislation or regulatory actions may adversely affect our product pricing, or limit the reimbursement we may receive for our products.

-A significant breakdown, security breach or interruption affecting our internal computer systems, or those used by our third-party research collaborators, may compromise the confidentiality of our financial or proprietary information, result in material disruptions of our products and operations and adversely affect our reputation.

-We may be unsuccessful at hiring and retaining qualified personnel.

-We and certain of our directors and executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention.

-Adverse and lingering circumstances caused by disease epidemics or pandemics, such as COVID-19.
+- We have a limited operating history in our business targeting Alzheimer's disease and no products approved for commercial sale. - Research and development of biopharmaceutical products is a highly uncertain undertaking and involves a substantial degree of risk and our business is heavily dependent on the successful development of our product candidates. - We are concentrating a substantial portion of our research and development efforts on the diagnosis and treatment of Alzheimer's disease, an area of research that has recorded many clinical failures. - We may encounter substantial delays in our clinical trials or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all - Our clinical trials may fail to demonstrate evidence of the safety and efficacy of our product candidates, which would prevent, delay, or limit the scope of regulatory approval and the commercialization of our product candidates. - We may need to obtain substantial additional financing to complete the development and any commercialization of our product candidates. - We are a small company with no sales force and may not be successful in our efforts to commercialize any product candidates which are approved. - Our CRO, contract manufacturers and other third party vendors may fail to perform as anticipated. - We may be unable to protect our intellectual property rights or trade secrets. - We may be subject to third-party claims of intellectual property infringement. - We may not succeed in our maintenance or pursuit of licensing rights or third-party intellectual property necessary for the development of our product candidates. - Enacted or future legislation or regulatory actions may adversely affect our product pricing, or limit the reimbursement we may receive for our products. - A significant breakdown, security breach or interruption affecting our internal computer systems, or those used by our third-party vendors and research collaborators, may compromise the confidentiality of our financial or other proprietary information, result in material disruptions of our products and operations and adversely affect our reputation. - We may be unsuccessful at hiring and retaining qualified personnel. - We and certain of our directors and executive officers have been named as defendants in lawsuits that could result in substantial costs and divert management's attention. - Recessionary fears, high interest rates, inflation or other macroeconomic or political factors beyond our control may reduce demand for office space in the Austin, Texas area and may cause the market value of our commercial real estate property to decline. - We may fail to find new tenants to occupy office space that may become vacant and available for lease in the future.